luffybrad/luffybrad/README.md

 👋 Welcome to LuffyBrad's Playground!

 Hello, world!
-I'm *LuffyBrad, your friendly neighborhood backend developer with a passion for turning ideas into reality.
-I specialize in building robust and scalable applications using **PHP, **Node.js, and **Ruby on Rails*.
+I'm LuffyBrad, your friendly neighborhood backend developer with a passion for turning ideas into reality.
+I specialize in building robust and scalable applications using PHP, Node.js, and Ruby on Rails.

 🚀 What I Do
 I thrive on challenges and love crafting seamless backend solutions that power amazing user experiences.
 My journey in coding is driven by curiosity and a desire to innovate.
 Here are some of the technologies I enjoy working with: